Dodge Journey Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Prices are based on $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes medical/PIP and uninsured motorist coverage.
-Rates are averaged for all 50 states and Journey models.
+Estimates include $500 policy deductibles, split liability limits of 30/60, and includes UM/UIM and medical coverage.
+Prices are averaged for all U.S. states and for different Journey trim levels.

 Use the form below to get customized rates for your location.